 Wiki goes further, explaining the basics of what sofrito means and/or refers to in different countries and cultures.
 For example, Wiki says that “in Puerto Rican cuisine, sofrito is mostly used when cooking rice dishes, sauces, and soups.”

-Wiki continues, “Sofrito is closely related to recaíto.
+Wiki expands even further by stating that “Sofrito is closely related to recaíto.
 The two main ingredients that give Puerto Rican sofrito its characteristic flavor are recao (culantro) and ají dulce, but red and green cubanelle peppers, red bell peppers, pimientos, yellow onions, garlic, plum tomatoes, and cilantro are also added.
 All red peppers are roasted, seeded, and then added to the sofrito.
 Sofrito is traditionally cooked with olive oil or annatto oil, tocino (bacon), salted pork and cured ham.
 A mix of stuffed olives and capers called alcaparrado is usually added with spices such as bay leaf, sazón and adobo.”

-Now, that is a fair, general description of what sofrito is.
-However, I do not use lard to make mine or roast the red pepper.
+The description cited above is a fair, general description of what sofrito is.
+However, when I make it I do not use lard or roast the red pepper.
 Heck, I do not cook any of it.
 When I started making my own, many years ago (before Pinterest’s time, so I couldn’t pin it and now have no clue where it came from), I found the simplest recipe and voila!
 Sofrito done.

 - 16 garlic cloves